009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 - - - -

 ## 1) Business Understanding 🧠

-- Description and understanding of the business question or problem
-- Goal: What was the task to be accomplished?
-What was intended to achieve?
+*In our Business Understanding the business question and problem is described.
+The goal and what we intended to archieved is written down in detail.*

 ### Use Case